And so, day three...

 Any LA seeking to move over every statemented child in a year is just asking for a mess to ensue, IMHO.

 If they are 16 and moving to further education, moving them to an EHCP is a priority says the DfE, as presumably is moving those just going into Year 11.
-Son2’s Y11 Annual Review is in October and Son1 is starting 6th form college, so watch this space – we’ll go through it together and this will be part of the basis of my next book about the new process.
+Youngest's Y11 Annual Review is in October and Son1 is starting 6th form college, so watch this space - we'll go through it together and this will be part of the basis of my next book about the new process.

 And before we get to the Flow Chart, I need to remind everyone that this is a HEADLINE chart - you won't find the detail here, just the flow of the stages.
 At ANY stage of the process - even during the earlier stages of SEN, you can call in the services of Dispute Resolution if you don't agree with your child's SEN help, I am told.
 Not sure where you will find these people as yet, but your LA hopefully should know.